Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 • Why it matters: It is the ultimate lever for data sovereignty.
 Even if a provider could access the encrypted data, they cannot read it without the key.

 • Implementation: Bring Your Own Key (BYOK) or Hold Your Own Key (HYOK), where the keys remain within your own infrastructure.
+We compare both models in Cloud Key Management: BYOK vs. HYOK in Azure and GCP.

 Quick Checklist: Digital Sovereignty